SSWConsulting/SSW.Rules.Content/rules/use-sig-links-github-stars/rule.md

 ### Evaluating SEO Contributions Annually

-During annual reviews, it's beneficial to assess the SEO value or 'Google juice' each employee contributes, providing a tangible measure of their impact on the company's digital standing.
+During Annual Reviews, it's beneficial to assess the SEO value or 'Google juice' each employee contributes, providing a tangible measure of their impact on the company's digital standing.

 Implementing these measures not only enhances online presence but also fosters genuine connections and appreciation within the wider community.